panicsteve/shutup-css/README.md

 Stylesheets like shutup.css contain no executable code, so they cannot track or spy on you.

-If you are using one of the browser extensions, it will periodically contact Ricky's web server solely to check for an update and download it if one is available.
+If you are using the Chrome or Safari extensions or the iOS app, it will periodically contact Ricky's web server solely to check for an update and download it if one is available.
 When this happens, the date and time, your IP address, and "User-Agent" string (which identifies your web browser) are logged by the web server.
 These logs are kept temporarily for diagnostic purposes only.
+The Firefox version doesn't use this update feature, [per AMO policy](https://developer.mozilla.org/en-US/Add-ons/AMO/Policy/Reviews#Policies).

 ## Can I contribute to shutup.css?

 Sure!
 You can [send me a pull request on GitHub](https://github.com/panicsteve/shutup-css/edit/master/shutup.css).
 If you speak CSS but not Git, just email me your proposed changes.

 ## How do I contact you?